 Which Employees Qualify for Statutory Holidays in British Columbia?

 Not all employees will automatically qualify for paid statutory holidays in BC.
-To be eligible, workers must meet specific criteria:
+To be eligible, employees must meet certain criteria to qualify for statutory holiday pay, which are set out under the Employment Standards Act, as the following:

-- To qualify, employees must be employed for at least 30 calendar days before the statutory holiday occurs.
+- Be employed for at least 30 calendar days before the statutory holiday.

 Eligible employees are entitled to receive statutory holiday pay in BC based on their average daily wage, calculated using the following formula: